jensz12/SNIP/README.md

 Documentation
 -------------

-In the folder doc/, you will find:
+In the doc/ folder, you will find:

 * Web server example configurations for Apache, Nginx, Lighttpd, Cherokee
 * A troubleshooting guide